Editing in progress! This article will be supplemented with more detailed content/images/videos soon...

 Production starts with laser cutting the plates from 2mm sheet metal, next is removal of the laser-cutter micro-burr, counter sinking the three screw seatings, vibration grinding, korund shot peening, quality control of the finished metal carrier plate, application of rubber tie primer, vulcanizing, tempering, 1 month of ventilating, rubber spillover edge deburring, rubber spillover removal in counter sink cavity, removal of the injection nozzle, quality control of the finished rubber plate, and finally laser etching the batch number to the edge of each plate.

-All of these steps, except laser cutting and counter sinking, are performed manually for each single plate.
+All of these steps, except laser cutting and vibration grinding, are performed manually for each single plate.
 Each plate is probably handled by 20 different persons and intricately handcrafted for at least 10 minutes in total, before it’s installed in a lineGrip – mind you, all this is conducted in Germany by highly qualified specialists!

 From this point of view, I may state, the lineGrip Type-3 rubber plate is a little masterpiece in itself 😉